princejohnsantillan/weave/README.md

 }
 ```

-2. Register it on the weave config file.
+2. Register it in the weave config file.
 ```php

 return [